Does South Walton offer pet-friendly accommodations?

 Why can’t I walk on the dunes?

 Dunes are built slowly over hundreds of years, and are very fragile.
 They are our primary defense against hurricane damage, and are a shelter for beach wildlife.
 Please do not walk or play on the dunes at any time.
-Always use the designated beach accesses offered at more than 60 locations throughout South Walton.
-Click here for a complete list and map of beach accesses.
+Check our map and list of all beach access points to see the 60+ beach access locations offered in South Walton.

 Do any beach accesses offer handicap access?

 South Walton provides ADA accessible walkovers at seven beach access points including Inlet Beach, Santa Clara, Van Ness Butler, Jr., Ed Walline, Dune Allen, Grayton Dunes and Miramar Beach.
 Beach wheelchairs are available at the following three accesses between 10 AM until 5:30 PM daily, throughout the lifeguard season, which is from the first Saturday in March until the last Sunday in September: Miramar Beach (near Pompano Joe’s restaurant), Ed Walline Park in Santa Rosa Beach, and Bramble Grove in Seagrove Beach.
-Click here for a complete list and map of South Walton’s public beach accesses.
-For details of wheelchair usage, please click here.
+We offer a complete list of South Walton public beach accesses as well as detailed information on wheelchair usage in our beach neighborhoods.

 Where are lifeguards located?